EssaThaver/AUT-Market/README.md

 ```
 To load the app onto your android emulator.
 Open the ADM (Android Device Manager) in visual studio
 and then click start on the device that you created.
 If there is no device available, you can click the
 new button and create a new device.
-Once the device is created click start.
+Once the device is created click start.Once you click the start
-Once you click the start button your device will start to book up.
-It will take some time to boot the device
+button your device will start to boot up.
+It will take some time for the device to boot once it has
-once it has booted up click the run or debug button.
+booted up click the run or debug button.
 This should start to load the app onto your emulator.
 Alternately you will be able to see the name of your device on the top bar with a green arrow next to it.
 Click it and your program should start to run.
 I will take some time for the device to load up and the app
 to get installed on it.